 Do you love dolphins?
 We imagine you do.
 Then you must take in a dolphin watch sunset cruise.
 Sunset Dolphin Watch offers late-afternoon/early-evening cruises in the Chesapeake Bay, allowing you the chance to catch sight of dolphins.
 The cruise also takes in the Chesapeake Bay Bridge Tunnel, ships from the U.S. Navy and even Cape Henry.
 Cruises depart at 7 p.m. during the summer from Shore Drive’s Dockside Restaurant.

 Just hanging out at the beach is everyone's favorite thing to do during the summertime in Virginia Beach.
 Listening to the waves break on the shore, birds calling, children laughing, and of course, jets flying!
 When everyone's lives get busy, it's nice to take a break once in a while.
 That's the point of vacation, after all!

 Have you ever wanted to learn to surf?
 Then Virginia Beach is the place for you.
 No huge waves here; just gentle, smallish waves, perfect for learning how to ride a board.

 Got teenagers?
 We feel for you, we really do.
 That’s why you might want to check out parasailing.
 Let your teen fly free of you (for a bit) and soar over the beach and Boardwalk.
 What’s more, parasailing can make a great family activity!
 You can share soaring tales for days.

-Finally, don’t forget to check out Jamestown, just a few miles from Virginia Beach.
+Finally, don’t forget to check out Jamestown, just about an hour drive from Virginia Beach.
 The site of the first settlement of Europeans in the New World, the museum offers gallery exhibits, history of the settlement through film and outdoor re-creations of the ships that brought the first settlers.
 Check out the re-created colonial fort, a Powhatan village, and more!